merbridge/website/content/en/docs/Overview/index.md

   Inbound traffic is processed similarly to outbound traffic.
 Note that eBPF cannot take effect in a specified namespace like iptables, so changes will be global.
 It means that if we apply eBPF to Pods that are not originally managed by Istio, or an external IP, serious problems will occur, e.g., cannot establish a connection.

   To address this issue, we designed a tiny control plane, deployed as a DaemonSet.
-It can watch and get a list of all pods on the node, similar to kubelet.
+It can help watch and get a list of all pods on the node, similar to kubelet.
 Then, Pod IPs injected into the sidecar will be written into the `local_pod_ips` map.
 For traffic with a destination address not in the map, Merbridge will not intercept it.

 - Accelerating networking